Physician assistant: Australia

-In 2011, Health Workforce Australia began developing the role of physician assistant throughout the country culminating with registration and a PA Program based out of James Cook University.
+Pilot programs using PAs from the USA were conducted in South Australia (ending in 2009) and Queensland (ending in 2010).
+The University of Queensland was the first to offer an education program for PAs, but ceased it in 2011 due to concerns over the uncertainty of the position in the workforce.
+Also in 2011, Health Workforce Australia began developing the role of physician assistant throughout the country culminating with registration and a PA Program based out of James Cook University (JCU).
 The Australian Society of Physician Assistants in 2011 published a code of practice.
-Despite all initial indicators showing that the new profession would be successfully integrated into the health care system, in 2013 it was reported that the progress had floundered resulting in the majority of PAs in Australia being unemployed.
+Despite initial optimism that the new profession would be successfully integrated into the health care system, in 2013 it was reported that the progress had floundered resulting in the majority of PAs in Australia being unemployed.
+As a result, JCU ceased offering the program around 2021.

-As of 2025, Physician Assistants are not a recognised profession within Australia, and not eligible for both Medicare provider numbers or Australian Health Practitioner Regulation Agency registration.
+As of 2026, Physician Assistants are not a recognised profession within Australia, and not eligible for both Medicare provider numbers or Australian Health Practitioner Regulation Agency registration.

 Canada

 As of 2024, there are approximately 1000 physician assistants working in healthcare settings in Canada.
 The first formally trained physician assistants graduated in 1984 from the Canadian Forces Medical Services School at Borden, Ontario.
 The Canadian Medical Association (CMA) recognized physician assistants as a health professional in 2003.
 Physician assistants are able to perform medical functions such as ordering tests, diagnosing diseases, prescribing medications, treating patients, educating patients and performing various medical and surgical procedures.
 Physician assistants are labeled under the federal government national occupational classification code 3124: allied primary health practitioners.